 London Borough of Tower Hamlets is the administering authority for the fund.
 The scheme is open to all council employees and scheduled bodies.
 Admitted bodies require the agreement of the administering authority to participate in the fund.
-The scheduled and admitted bodies participating in the fund are set out below.
+The admitted bodies and scheduled participating in the fund are set out below.